 1

-There is little, if any, flexibility regarding when to take these courses in order to enroll in FRSC 300 during spring semester of sophomore year.
+There is little, if any, flexibility regarding when to take these courses in order to enroll in FRSC 300 during the sophomore year.

 2

-At least three additional general education courses (nine credits) are required.
-Three credits come from each of the following areas of inquiry: diversities in the human experience; creativity, innovation and aesthetic inquiry; and global perspectives.
+At least four additional general education courses are required.
+At least three credits must come from each of the following areas of inquiry: diversities in the human experience; creativity, innovation and aesthetic inquiry; and global perspectives.
 The latter two areas of inquiry courses should also fulfill the breadth of knowledge requirement from the areas of humanities/fine arts and social/behavioral sciences.

 The minimum number of credit hours required for this degree is 120.